virgili0/Virgilio/Tools/Latex.md

 After the installation, you need an editor to write your LaTeX document.
 You can use whatever editor you want (notepad, vim, nano, gedit and so on) but I recommend you to choose [Texmaker](http://www.xm1math.net/texmaker/) which is free and cross platform.
 It is also worth saying that Visual Studio Code with some dedicated extensions (such as [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop)) is pretty good to use.

 ## Writing a document
-There are tons of on-line guides about LaTeX.
+There are tons of on-line guides about LaTeX to get you started.
 Among them:
 - A comprehensive guide can be found [here](https://en.wikibooks.org/wiki/LaTeX).
 - Another cool guide [here](https://www.latex-tutorial.com/tutorials/).
 - [This one](http://www.docs.is.ed.ac.uk/skills/documents/3722/3722-2014.pdf) is perfect for beginners.